Caseyshea96/GeoBay/docs/contributing.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up geoproject510 for local development.
+Here's how to set up geobay for local development.

-1. Fork the geoproject510 repo on GitHub.
+1. Fork the geobay repo on GitHub.

 2. Clone your fork locally:

     ```shell
-    $ git clone git@github.com:your_name_here/geoproject510.git
+    $ git clone git@github.com:your_name_here/geobay.git
     ```

 3. Install your local copy into a virtualenv.
 Assuming you have